dcore94/bss/README.md

 There are a set of organizational requirements first.

 * **Really** small footprint.
-Currently the code of the JS library is mucch less the 6K in bytes while the minified version should come around 2.7K.
+Currently the code of the JS library is sized around 6K in bytes while the minified version should come around 3K.
 * Just do one thing.
 BSS is thought and written to do databinding.
 That is transferring data to UI elements and vice versa.
 Nothing else.
 * BSS should have **ZERO** external dependencies neither from other libraries nor installation or packaging tools.